RaulPPelaez/UAMMD/docs/Interactor/Electrostatics.rst

 Usage
 ~~~~~~

-The triply periodic Poisson solver is available as an :ref:`Interactor` called :cpp:any:`SpectralEwaldPoisson`.
+The triply periodic Poisson solver is available as an :ref:`Interactor` called :cpp:any:`Poisson`.

 The following parameters are available:
   * :cpp:`Box box` Simulation domain (must be triply periodic).